dmaganto/dmaganto.github.io/_posts/2024-02-07-scaffolding-projects-with-github-actions.md

 }
 {% endhighlight %}

-Later, running the following command we can create the template.
-Notice that we are passing the `tenant` and `service` in the command and the `--no-input` to don't prompt for values and only use the `cookiecutter.json` responses.
+Later, by running the following command, we can create the template.
+Please note that we are passing the tenant and service as parameters in the command and using --no-input to avoid prompting for values, relying solely on the responses from the cookiecutter.json file.

 {% highlight terminal %}
 cookiecutter -s -f --no-input _template tenant=tenant1 service=myservice1